tessercat/pbx-docs/client/notes.md

 once local media is ready,
 and opening the connection.

+The accepting peer
-In perfect negotiation,
+perfect negotiation's
-the accepting peer is the impolite peer.
+impolite peer.

-Once the accepting peer
-has accepted an offer
-and initialized the Connection, either peer can close the connection at any time by closing the Connection object and sending `close` to the other peer.
+Either peer can close the connection at any time by closing its Connection object and sending `close` to the other peer.